Maxim-91/Laboratory-work/README.md

 Contact phenomena - Experimental study of the duration of thermal destruction force as a function of the difference in temperature of the junctions.

+Thermistors - Experimental study of semiconductor properties based on the study of nonlinear resistors.